Getting to know Nowruz

 We know the ancient festival of the Persian New Year, which has customs and rituals such as cleaning the house, seeing and visiting, Haft Sin, colored eggs, eating vegetable pilaf with fish, etc. The first four days of Farvardin are considered the official holiday of Nowruz, and people go to see their relatives and congratulate each other on the new year.
 The 12th and 13th of Farvardin are the Islamic Republic of Iran and Thirteen Badr, considered official holidays.

-The philosophy of Nowruz
+The Philosophy of Nowruz

 Nowrooz is a heritage that is celebrated every year at the beginning of the new year in different parts of the world, especially in Iran and Afghanistan.
 Of course, the beginning of the new year in some other countries such as Turkey, Tajikistan, Georgia, Russia, the Republic of Azerbaijan, Kyrgyzstan, Kazakhstan, etc. is also accompanied by several days of official holidays, and people celebrate the arrival of these days.